M4V to MP4: 5 Converters, Rename, and Stream Copy

 How to convert M4V to MP4

-1. Step 1: Once you open the Online Convert tool on your device, select the M4V file you wish to convert.
+1. Step 1: Open Online-Convert and select the M4V file you want to convert.

 Strengths: simple workflow, no install